hanrichard/Notebook/interview/interview_questions_javascript.md

 So what happens if the delay is set to 0?
 A new message is added to the queue immediately, and will be processed when the currently executing code is finished and any previously-added messages have been processed.

+### put vs post
+POST:

+Used to modify and update a resource

+POST /questions/<existing_question> HTTP/1.1
+Host: www.example.com/
+Note that the following is an error:

+POST /questions/<new_question> HTTP/1.1
+Host: www.example.com/
+If the URL is not yet created, you should not be using POST to create it while specifying the name.
+This should result in a 'resource not found' error because <new_question> does not exist yet.
+You should PUT the <new_question> resource on the server first.

+You could though do something like this to create a resources using POST:

+POST /questions HTTP/1.1
+Host: www.example.com/
+Note that in this case the resource name is not specified, the new objects URL path would be returned to you.

+PUT:

+Used to create a resource, or overwrite it.
+While you specify the resources new URL.

+For a new resource:

+PUT /questions/<new_question> HTTP/1.1
+Host: www.example.com/
+To overwrite an existing resource:

+PUT /questions/<existing_question> HTTP/1.1
+Host: www.example.com/